ozkary/machine-learning-engineering/projects/drug-drug-interaction/README.md

   - precision_score
   - recall_score
   - f1_score
-- Confusion Matrix

 ### Data Split

-- Use a 60/20/20 distribution fir train/val/test
+- Use a 60/20/20 distribution for train/val/test
 - Random_state 42 to shuffle the data

-#### Model Evaluation
+### Model Evaluation

-Use these models with the following hyperparameters:
+Use these models with the following hyper-parameters:

 ```python
 random_state=42